Policy Name: Student Conduct and Disciplinary Procedures ("The Code")

 B. Once a student has been accused of a violation, the Administrative Officer seeks documentation, testimony and information that is relevant to the alleged violation.
 The Administrative Officer determines the relevance of information presented.

-C. The Administrative Officer compiles a complete summary of the investigation, which remains with the disciplinary files of the College, located in the Department of Student Development.
+C. The Administrative Officer compiles a complete summary of the investigation, which remains with the disciplinary files of the College, located in Student Development.
 (Portions of a disciplinary record are not the property of the College, such as local police and Campus Safety and Security reports.
 The College, therefore, does not release such records without proper authorization.)

 F. Disciplinary Hearing